NyteshadeXT/PF2e-Vault/8) Adventures/7A - Scarred for Life (D192).md

 The Blades can impart any of the commonly held beliefs about Keljack (see below) if any character makes a successful DC 28 [[skills#Diplomacy|Diplomacy]] check.

 **Job Board Posting** Wanted for Murder, Robbery, Assault and other crimes: Keljack and his ogre companion.
 Lord Criswell offers 150 gold for his head and 30 for the ogre.

+[[Lord Drysdale]] has wanted posters posted for [[Keljack]] and [[Fool]] on the Restwell job board.
+Capturing Keljack would be a triumph for his political career, for the peace of the Nentir Vale, and for justice.
+He knows that going after Keljack personally would be foolhardy, especially since the outlaw has been seen with an ogre recently.
+But he’s pretty sure that raising the bounty on both of those outlaws will attract the talent needed to bring them in.
+The accusations leveled at Keljack are largely true, though perhaps embellished by the passage of time.
+The accusations against Fool are entirely fabricated, but to the Lord Warden, they seem like crimes an ogre would commit.

+**Keljack**
+By the order of the Lord Protector Drysdale, the outlaw Keljack—known for the prominent and distinctive scar across his face, and being of moderate height and surly disposition—is wanted alive!
+He has pillaged, murdered, and committed a sundry host of villainous shenanigans too numerous to list.
+Any who deliver Keljack alive to Fallcrest will be paid the sum of 1,500 gold pieces.

+**Fool**
+By the order of the Lord Protector Drysdale, an ogre calling himself Fool, known to wield a morningstar and a handaxe, and also known to travel in the company of Keljack the outlaw, is wanted alive!
+He has committed murder, destroyed property, and stolen sheep.
+Any who deliver this ogre alive to Fallcrest will receive the sum of 300 gold pieces.

 ## Keljack
 Keljack is well known throughout the lands surrounding the Chaos Scar.
 Bandit leader, outlaw, mercenary—Keljack has been all of these things and more.